Emerging market woes weigh on stocks, China deadline looms

 (Graphic: Major currencies - YTD performance: reut.rs/2oGepEn)

-Additional reporting by Saqib Iqbal Ahmed in New York, Shreyashi Sanyal in Bengaluru, Sujata Rao in London, Shinichi Saoshiro in Tokyo; Editing by Bernadette Baum and David Gregorio
+Additional reporting by Saqib Iqbal Ahmed and April Joyner in New York, Shreyashi Sanyal in Bengaluru, Sujata Rao in London, Shinichi Saoshiro in Tokyo; Editing by Bernadette Baum, David Gregorio and Cynthia Osterman